eve-esa/evalkit/README.md

-# EVE-evaluation
+# Evalkit

 This repository contains the evaluation tasks and metrics for evaluating models on Earth Observation specific benchmarks.

-EVE-evaluation is built on top of the [EleutherAI Language Model Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness), a unified framework for testing generative language models on a large number of different evaluation tasks.
+Evalkit is built on top of the [EleutherAI Language Model Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness), a unified framework for testing generative language models on a large number of different evaluation tasks.

+For more information refer to the complete guide of the project: [EVE Guide](eve-esa.github.io/eve-guide/).

 ## Installation